codesmack/bangaloreschool/Ng/customapi/ReadMe.md

-# How to create api using express
+# How to create api using express from start!
 <ul>
 <li>md customapi</li>
 <li>cd customapi